SideCloudGroup/BetterForward/docs/README.md

 ```

 ## Admin Commands
-- `/terminate [User ID]`: Terminates the conversation with the user.
-If the command is sent in the topic, the conversation with the current user in the topic will be terminated, and there is no need to provide User ID.
-The user will not receive any prompts.
+- `/terminate [User ID]`: Ends the conversation with a specified user.
+When this command is issued within a conversation thread, there is no need to include the User ID; the current conversation will be terminated automatically.
+The user will not receive any further prompts or notifications.
-- `/auto_response <set/delete/list> [key] [value] [topic_action]`: Set, delete, or list auto response messages.
-The key is the trigger message, and the value is the response message. <br>After v1.0.2 update, you have to set `topic_action` which has value 0 or 1.
-Zero means you don't want bot to start a new thread topic when automatic response has been activated.
-It may determine whether a topic will be created when user type something like `/start`.
+- `/help`: Displays the help menu, which includes a list of available commands and instructions on how to use them.
+- `/ban`: Prevents the user from sending any more messages.
+This command is only applicable within the specific conversation thread where it is executed.
+- `/unban [User ID]`: Reinstates the ability for a user to send messages.
+If no User ID is specified, the command will apply to the user in the current conversation thread.

 ## Community
 - Telegram Channel [@betterforward](https://t.me/betterforward)